B. Nagendra: Career

+Nagendra belongs to the Scheduled Tribe (ST) Valmiki Nayak community.
 He represents Bellary Rural constituency from Ballari district as a member of Karnataka Legislative Assembly as an INC candidate.
 He was elected as Member of Legislative Assembly from Kudligi from 2008 to 2018 as BJP and Independent candidate respectively.
 He was a former close aide of Mining Baron Gali Janardhan Reddy.
 He was involved in illegal transportation of Iron Ore from Bellary mining area.
 He was also involved in 2024 Valmiki department funds scam & was sent to Bengaluru Jail.
 He defeated BJP leader and former Transport minister of Karnataka B Sriramulu by 29,500 votes in 2023 legislative assembly election representing Bellary Rural.